zuki/retro-v/README.md

     --------------------------------
     FAIL: 1/55

-## Dhrystone results (also through Verilator
+## Dhrystone results (run through Verilator)

-On my AMD64 machine Verilator from Debian Linux is capable of running Retro-V core with about 2 MHz clock, so I set HZ to be 500,000 (4 times less to match time/cycle/instruction counter):
+On my AMD64 machine Verilator from Debian Linux is capable of running Retro-V core with about 2 MHz clock, so I in Dhrystone set HZ to be 500,000 (4 times less to match time/cycle/instruction counter in the core):

     Dhrystone Benchmark, Version C, Version 2.2
     Program compiled without 'register' attribute